Updated on August 4, 2020

 Cookie Dispner, Signage Director, California Department of Transportation

-of the letter S, and an upside-down 7 to replace L
+As shown on these highway signs, California has resorted to using the number 5 to take the place of the letter S, and an upside-down 7 to replace L |

 California just can’t seem to catch a break.
 The drought-baked state has seen lakes dry up and rivers slow to a trickle.
 And, to make matters worse, the state revealed yesterday that its supply of the letters S and L for its highway signs is completely exhausted.“We use thousands of S’s and quite a few L’s annually here in California,” said Cookie Dispner, Signage Director for Caltrans, the state’s transportation agency.